frontegg/frontegg-mcp-server/README.md

 This will start the server, which listens for MCP connections via standard input/output (stdio).

+## Running as an HTTP Server

+Alternatively, you can run the server in HTTP mode.
+This mode exposes an HTTP endpoint (`/mcp`) that MCP clients can connect to over the network.

+1. Build the project (if not already done):
+    ```bash
+    npm run build
+    ```
+2. Start the HTTP server:
+    ```bash
+    npm run start:http
+    ```
+    By default, the server listens on port 3000.
+You can change the port using the `PORT` environment variable or the `--port` command-line argument:
+    ```bash
+    PORT=8080 npm run start:http
+    # or
+    npm run start:http -- --port 8080
+    ```
+    _(Note the extra `--` before `--port` when using npm scripts)._

+### Configuring Clients for HTTP Mode

+When running in HTTP mode, clients like Claude Desktop need to connect to the server's URL (e.g., `http://localhost:3000/mcp`).

+**Important:** The Claude Desktop configuration example provided earlier (`claude_desktop_config.json`) is for the **stdio** server.
+Configuring Claude Desktop (or other clients) to connect to an HTTP MCP server might require a different configuration structure (e.g., using a `url` field instead of `command`/`args`).

+Consult your MCP client's documentation for instructions on connecting to an MCP server via an HTTP endpoint.
+You will typically need to provide the base URL where the server is listening (e.g., `http://localhost:3000`).
+The client will usually append `/mcp` automatically.

+If direct URL configuration is not supported by your client, you may need to run the HTTP server manually in a separate terminal and then configure the client accordingly, if possible.

 ## Model Context Protocol (MCP) Integration

 This application acts as an MCP server (`@modelcontextprotocol/sdk/server`).
 It registers tools (defined in `./src/tools/`) that can be invoked by an MCP client (like an AI model or development tool).